pksunkara/cargo-workspaces/README.md

 PUBLISH OPTIONS:
-        --allow-dirty            Allow dirty working directories to be published --from-git               Publish crates from the current commit without versioning --no-remove-dev-deps     Don't remove dev-dependencies while publishing
+        --allow-dirty            Allow dirty working directories to be published --dry-run                Check publication feasibility, but do not actually publish --from-git               Publish crates from the current commit without versioning --no-remove-dev-deps     Don't remove dev-dependencies while publishing
         --no-verify              Skip crate verification (not recommended)